-Estimated Number of Awards: 50

-(pending availability of funds)
+Estimated Number of Awards: 200 (pending the availability of funds)

-Anticipated Funding Amount: \$11,250,000 (for STTR Phase I pending the availability of funds)
+Anticipated Funding Amount: \$45,000,000 For SBIR Phase I pending the availability of funds.

 Eligibility Information

 Who May Submit Proposals:

 Proposals may only be submitted by the following:

 Only firms qualifying as a small business concern are eligible to participate in the SBIR/STTR program (see Eligibility Guide for more information).
 Please note that the size limit of 500 employees includes affiliates.
 The firm must be in compliance with the SBIR/STTR Policy Directive(s) and 13 CFR 121.